spcl/dace/doc/sdfg/ir.rst

 The ``compress`` argument can be used to save a smaller (``gzip`` compressed) file.
 It can keep the same extension, but it is customary to use ``.sdfg.gz`` or ``.sdfgz`` to let others know it is compressed.
+It is recommended to use this option for large SDFGs, as it not only saves space, but also speeds up loading and editing of the SDFG in visualization tools and the VSCode extension.